jo-bm/Ransomware-POC/README.md

 ![alt text](https://i.imgur.com/rVPln4G.png)

-A few seconds later, if the key is valid, all of the files are decrypted. but.. the wallpaper stays foreverrr....
+A few seconds later, if the key is valid, all of the files are decrypted.

+but.. the wallpaper stays foreverrr....

 and the best part..
-The file was analyzed by virustotal.com with more than 70 of the greatest antivirus programs in the world, but none of them identified him as a virus, likely because it is entirely written in Python, which is not typical for ransomware (at list at the time I scanned it back in April 2021)
+The file was analyzed by virustotal.com with more than 70 of best antivirus, but none of them identified him as a virus, most likely due to the fact that it's entirely written in Python, which is not typical for ransomware (at list at the time I scanned it back in April 2021)

 ![alt text](https://i.imgur.com/iN8sQDL.png)